wkphyo/kdda2-final-project/README.md

 Model built using: TensorFlow
 App built using: Streamlit

-Objective: To train a machine learning model to correctly differentiate between a $500 and $1000 JMD bank note through image data.
+Objective: To train and deploy a machine learning model that can reliably differentiate between a $500 and $1000 JMD bank note through image data.